Get News & Updates Directly To Your Inbox

-As you can probably tell from this list, these set of organs control a large portion of what keeps our bodies healthy.
+As you can probably tell from this list, the kidneys control important functions that help keep our bodies healthy.
 Unfortunately, they aren’t immune to disease.

-Chronic kidney disease is defined as having decreased kidney function for longer than three months it's classified as chronic kidney disease.
-While some chronic kidney conditions run in the family, they are also affected by more common conditions such as hypertension and diabetes.
+When the kidneys are unable to function at their full capacity for longer than three months it's classified as chronic kidney disease.
+While some chronic kidney conditions run in the family, they are often caused by common conditions such as hypertension and diabetes.

-Other conditions that may affect the kidneys are lupus and other diseases that affect the immune system.
-Use of over the counter medicine can also affect the kidneys if used for a long period of time.
+Other conditions that can affect the kidneys include lupus and diseases that affect the immune system.
+Long-term use of over-the-counter medicine can also damage the kidneys.

-There are easy tests that people with a high risk of kidney disease can have done to check their kidney health.
+There are easy tests people with a high risk of kidney disease can have done to check their kidney health.
 One test detects protein in the urine.
-Technically called the Albumin to Creatinine Ratio (ACR), this test checks the amount of an albumin in the urine.
-A lot of protein may suggest that the filtering parts of the kidneys have been damaged by disease.
-The test may be affected by a lot of exercise or a fever, so it is important that you tell your doctor before this test is given to you about recent activity or illness.
+The Albumin-to-Creatinine Ratio (ACR) test checks the amount of albumin in the urine.
+A high level of the protein may suggest that the filtering parts of the kidneys have been damaged.
+The test can be affected by exercise or a fever, so it’s important to tell your doctor before the test about any recent physical activity or any illness.

-The second test, called the Glomerular Filtration Rate (GFR) tells you how well your kidneys are working to remove wastes from your blood, states the National Kidney Foundation website.
+Another test — the Glomerular Filtration Rate (GFR) — measures how well the kidneys remove waste from the blood.
 It is the best way to check kidney function.
-Over 90 is good, while a score of 60 to 89 indicates the kidneys should be monitored and less than 60 for at least a period of three months indicates kidney disease.
+A score over 90 is good, while a score of 60 to 89 indicates the kidneys should be monitored.
+A score of less than 60 for at least a period of three months indicates kidney disease.

-Those with increased risk of kidney disease should have these tests done:
+People with an increased risk of kidney disease should have ACR and GFR tests done, including:

-For any other information regarding kidney disease and function, visit the National Kidney Foundation.
+For more information about kidney disease, visit the National Kidney Foundation.